HumanCellAtlas/dcp-community/rfcs/text/0000-zendesk-triage-sop.md

 ## Motivation

-### beta 2
+### Immediate Need
-Beta 2 testing will begin soon and we’ve decided to collect feedback through our Zendesk ticketing system.
-We therefore need to quickly determine a process for handling larger numbers of Zendesk tickets than we have received to date.
-Several of us have been thinking about this for awhile and drew up an initial SOP that we refined at the last DCP F2F (Feb.
-2019); we present it here as this RFC.
+Beta 2 testing, to be done by 30-40 users representing three of our six use cases, will begin soon and we’ve decided to collect feedback through our Zendesk ticketing systm.
+Because this group of testers is larger and represents more diverse needs for data than the Beta 1 testers, we anticipate an up-tick in the number of Zendesk tickets we'll receive.
+We therefore need to quickly determine a process for handling these tickets.

+### Sustainability Through the GA
+Upon general release, the full range of use cases will come into play and we anticipate a large increase in both the nubmer of tickets and diversity of questions asked by users.
+Addressing these tickets will require a big time committment, so we need an efficient system in place and a team well-versed in the DCP and its scientific applications.

+This RFC describes an SOP that we think will satisfy both the Beta2 test phase and the early days of the GA.
+As we grown in our understanding of user support needs, this SOP will likely need revision to address long-term sustainability.

 ### **User Stories**